SELIC Rate in Brazil

 10-Year Bond Yield (%, eop) | 6.90 | 10.83 | 12.66 | 10.36 | 15.21 |

-New Central Bank governor sticks to previously agreed forward guidance: At its meeting on 28–29 January, the Monetary Policy Committee (COPOM) of the Central Bank of Brazil (BCB) increased its SELIC rate by another 100 basis points to 13.25%.
-The rise was unanimous and had been priced in by markets, as the BCB stuck to its forward guidance from its December meeting.
-The decision, which brought the cumulative increases to 275 basis points since September 2024, was the first under the new Central Bank Governor Gabriel Muricca GalĂpolo.
+Central Bank sticks to previously announced forward guidance: At its 18–19 March meeting, the Monetary Policy Committee (COPOM) of the Central Bank of Brazil (BCB) increased its SELIC rate by 100 basis points to 14.25%.
+This marked the third consecutive 100 basis point rise, and brought the cumulative hikes to 375 basis points since September 2024.
+The decision was again unanimous and had been priced in by markets as the BCB stuck to the forward guidance from its December meeting.

-Aggressive rate hikes to continue in Q1: The Central Bank’s forward guidance indicated another rate increase of the same magnitude at its next meeting on 18–19 March, a view shared by all of our panelists.
-Our Consensus is for the Central Bank to continue hiking the SELIC rate in Q2, before then slightly reducing it by the end of the year.
+Pace of tightening cycle to slow ahead: The Central Bank’s forward guidance indicated a smaller increase at the next meeting, scheduled for 6–7 May.
+Our Consensus is for the Central Bank to increase its SELIC rate further in Q2 before reducing it slightly by December.
 The government’s fiscal policy remains a key factor to monitor due to its effect on domestic demand.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Brazilian interest rate projections for the next ten years from a panel of 30 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Brazilian interest rate.